Artists are not infallible creatures and even on great albums, there’s often a duff song that somehow gets released as a single and becomes a hit.

 THE HUMAN LEAGUE I Need Your Loving (1986)

-It’s too easy to mock THE HUMAN LEAGUE’s fifth album ‘Crash’, but that’s because it was largely rotten to the core, save ‘Human’ and ‘Love Is All That Matters’, two Jam and Lewis numbers that were totally unrepresentative of Da League’s own sound.
+THE HUMAN LEAGUE’s fifth album ‘Crash’ was largely rotten, save ‘Human’ and ‘Love Is All That Matters’, two Jam and Lewis numbers that were totally unrepresentative of Da League’s own sound.
 ‘I Need Your Loving’ had a crew of six on the writing credits, none of them members of the band!
 This had to have been a JANET JACKSON cast-off from ‘Control’… Phil Oakey has been many things but ALEXANDER O’NEAL he certainly wasn’t while Joanne and Susanne combined could never sound like CHERELLE!

 Available on the album ‘Crash’ via Virgin Records